justinsjlee/Kiko-plus/about.md

 Coffee, squash, comic books, documentaries & podcasts are the things that bring me joy.

-I can be reached at justinsj.lee@mail.utoronto.ca, currently based in ~~Vancouver~~ Toronto.
+If you'd like to chat about any of the above, I can be reached at justinsj.lee@mail.utoronto.ca

+For a more specific description of my capabilities & experience, please refer to my resume here.

+Currently based in ~~Seoul~~ ~~Vancouver~~ Toronto.